Dr. Kimberly Georgedes, chair

 Assessment Learning Goals

-- Students will become familiar with historiography and historical methods of research.
+- Students will become familiar with the methods and works of a great variety of anthropologists and sub-field specialists.

-- Students will be able to present research findings in an articulate, coherent, and logical manner, supported by evidence.
+- Students will be able to conduct research and present their findings in a scholarly, professional manner.